-Well, Sweet Girl’s not a minor anymore.
-Clyde can’t use her to create drama in our custody battle.
-Thus, he’s written her off.
+Now that Sweet Girl’s not a minor anymore, Clyde can’t use her to create drama in our custody battle and he’s written her off.

 “I’m not going to send a present to someone I haven’t talked to in 5 years.
 It doesn’t matter who it is.”

 Yes, underneath all the lies and manipulation, that’s the father he really is.
 That’s the Clyde I know.
 Especially when he’s not showing off for the courts or in-laws.
 He’s quite different when his audience shrinks and his agenda changes.

 The family court system needs to change.

 Happy Boy “accidentally” left a T-shirt in Mordor over summer break, which was a perfect excuse for Clyde to send a care package to Happy Boy, labeled “in care of Amy”.

 Mr. & Mrs. Crazy moved over the summer without notification and, in their typical baiting fashion, they put their return address in extra large print — I’m sure hoping to start drama.

 They also included beef ramen in their package, with the knowledge that eating beef is against my religion – a super passive-aggressive move.

 We simply tossed it out.